 The nursing facility or personal care provider must be a Medicaid provider.
 If the individual is in a nursing home, he or she must be in a Medicaid certified bed.
 (Go to the DMAS Web site for a listing of Medicaid providers).

 The patient will have to pay a portion of the cost for his or her nursing facility care or personal care.
-The amount is based on their total monthly income with some allowances made for expenses such as personal needs ($30 for nursing home residents; $1028 for personal care recipients as of 01/01/2007), the cost of secondary medical insurance, and the amount needed for the maintenance needs of a spouse or minor dependent child in the community.
+The amount is based on their total monthly income with some allowances made for expenses such as personal needs, the cost of secondary medical insurance, and the amount needed for the maintenance needs of a spouse or minor dependent child in the community.

 Steps in the Screening Process